echohack/iphone_messages_dump/README.md

 iphone_messages_dump
 ====================

-A python script to dump texts from iMessage from an iPhone backup to a csv file.
+A python script to dump texts from iMessage from an iPhone backup to a file.

+Handles several output data formats including csv and json.

-Originally based on Jehiah Czebotar's script to dump iMessages to a csv file for dashboard parsing.
+Originally based on Jehiah Czebotar's script to dump iMessages to a csv file.

 This script now runs on Python 3 and fixes several bugs.